Windows Element Inspector

 These properties are displayed in 3 columns for each of the supported framework types.
-Each set of these properties include the following sections:
+Each set of these properties includes the following sections:

-- First section displays the element's own attributes.
+- The first section displays the element's own attributes.

-- Second section displays attributes of the parent (window).
+- The second section displays the attributes of the parent (window).

-- Third section displays attributes of child elements within the inspected area.
+- The third section displays attributes of child elements within the inspected area.
 This section is available only for the UIA framework.

 Selecting appropriate attributes for element identification

 Choose a subset of meaningful properties from a framework type that may be most appropriate for the captured element.
 Each attribute is presented as a key-value pair in the Inspector.
 The following table shows the most common properties used in element identification.